All posts

 Five delivery models are bidding for enterprise AI budgets in 2026: Big-4 transformation, AI boutiques, SaaS copilots, in-house teams, and AI roll-ups.
 None serves the largest segment.

-It has been three years since the AI wave started reorganising enterprise budgets, and the picture has finally clarified enough to draw a map.
-Five distinct delivery models are competing for the same dollars.
-None of them is yet the dominant winner.
-The question of who actually delivers production AI to the businesses that need it most is still open.
+It has been three years since AI started reorganizing enterprise budgets, and the picture has clarified enough to set out in full.
+Five distinct delivery models are competing for the same dollars, and none of them is yet the dominant winner.
+Who actually delivers production AI to the businesses that need it most is still an open question.

 The five delivery models, named